-In June 2003, in compliance with a May Order of the Canadian Human Rights Tribunal on consent of the parties, the Treasury Board instructed all government departments to grant employees in same-sex relationships up to five days' leave, the equivalent of marriage leave, for purposes of participation in their public same-sex commitment ceremony (Boutilier et al. v.
-Treasury Board et al.).
+In June 2003, in compliance with a May Order of the Canadian Human Rights Tribunal on consent of the parties, the Treasury Board instructed all government departments to grant employees in same-sex relationships up to five days' leave, the equivalent of marriage leave, for purposes of participation in their public same-sex commitment ceremony (Boutilier v.
+Canada (Natural Resources)).